elotl/itzo/docs/provisioning_aws_mac.md

     # Make sure to use the right toolset
     sudo xcode-select -s /Applications/Xcode.app/Contents/Developer

-There’s a Ruby Gem to install xcode: https://github.com/xcpretty/xcode-install
+There’s a gangsta Ruby Gem to install xcode: https://github.com/xcpretty/xcode-install

-It’s broken out of the box T_T with Xcode 12.
-Luckily these aren’t Apple devs, and they made it easy to install despite Apple’s shenanigans: https://github.com/xcpretty/xcode-install#installation
+It’s broken out of the box, luckily those folks aren’t Apple devs, and they made it easy to install despite Apple’s shenanigans: https://github.com/xcpretty/xcode-install#installation

-I installed Xcode 11 like that:
+Install Xcode 12.2 like that:

-    $ env XCODE_INSTALL_USER=*****@elotl.co XCODE_INSTALL_PASSWORD='******' xcversion install 11
+    $ env XCODE_INSTALL_USER=*****@elotl.co XCODE_INSTALL_PASSWORD='******' xcversion install 12.2

 This will download and unpack the Xcode 11 archive.
-It takes more than 1 hour to complete.
+It takes about an hour to complete.
 I also had to install the iOS simulators 13.0 and 14.2...
 Simulators aren’t included in Xcode’s 15GB package...
+You can install the right version like that:

+    $ env XCODE_INSTALL_USER=*****@elotl.co XCODE_INSTALL_PASSWORD='******' xcversion simulators --install=14.2

-NOTE: when installing the iOS 13.0 simulator.
-You will get a message "Please authenticate to install iOS 13.0 Simulator...", just wait for a few minutes and the simulator will be installed.
+NOTE: when installing the iOS simulator.
+You will get a message "Please authenticate to install iOS ...
+Simulator...", just wait for a few minutes and the simulator will be installed.

 ### Creating an AMI